 1907 The Gay White Way, a musical revue whose title meant something quite different in that innocent era, opens at the Casino Theatre for a then-healthy run of 105 performances.
 Blanche Ring and Katherine Bell are featured.

-1943 The unlikely collaboration of Kurt Weill, Ogden Nash and S. J. Perelman results in a hit musical, One Touch of Venus, about a man who brings a statue of the Roman goddess of love to live.
+1943 The unlikely collaboration of Kurt Weill, Ogden Nash, and S. J. Perelman results in a hit musical, One Touch of Venus, about a man who brings a statue of the Roman goddess of love to life.
 The show runs 567 performances, partly owing to the appeal of its Venus, Mary Martin, in her first starring role.

-1960 Judy Holliday's first attempt at a straight dramatic role is smashed today as Laurette closes in Philadelphia, which is where it was being tried out for Broadway.
-The play, about actress Laurette Taylor, was closed by the producer, who declared Holliday as having "to undergo corrective surgery for a throat condition."
-The truth is that Holliday has breast cancer and will die June 7, 1965.
+1960 Judy Holliday's first attempt at a straight dramatic role is smashed as Laurette closes in Philadelphia, where it was being tried out for Broadway.
+The play, about actress Laurette Taylor, is closed by the producer, who declares Holliday as having "to undergo corrective surgery for a throat condition."
+The truth is that Holliday has breast cancer.
+She passes away on June 7, 1965.

-1975 Kevin Kline and Patti LuPone, both members of the first graduating class of the drama department at the Juilliard School, star tonight in The Acting Company's production of The Robber Bridegroom at the Harkness Theatre.
-This production was based on the 1942 novella of the same name by Eudora Welty.
-Although the production will run only 14 performances, it will transfer to Broadway at the Biltmore Theatre merely a year and two days later for a run of 145 performances.
+1975 Kevin Kline and Patti LuPone, both members of the first graduating class of the drama department at the Juilliard School, star in The Acting Company's production of The Robber Bridegroom at the Harkness Theatre.
+This production is based on the 1942 novella of the same name by Eudora Welty.
+Although the production runs only 14 performances, it transfers to Broadway at the Biltmore Theatre a year and two days later for a run of 145 performances.
 Steven Suskin says this show belongs in the category of "good shows that unhappily fail."

-1993 Choreographer Agnes de Mille, 88, dies today.
-The niece of Cecil B. DeMille, she spent much of her life as a self-characterized "storyteller", choreographing such Broadway classics as Oklahoma!, Carousel, and Paint Your Wagon.
+1993 Choreographer Agnes de Mille dies at age 88.
+The niece of Cecil B. DeMille, she spent much of her life as a self-characterized "storyteller," choreographing such Broadway classics as Oklahoma!, Carousel, and Paint Your Wagon.

 1996 The Circle Repertory Company, having lived out its 28-year life to great success, folds, owing the IRS more than $700,000.
-The company will be remembered for showcasing the work of such distinguished American playwrights as Albert Innaurato, Edward J. Moore, and Lanford Wilson, who was also a co-founder.
+The company is remembered for showcasing the work of such distinguished American playwrights as Albert Innaurato, Edward J. Moore, and Lanford Wilson, who was also a co-founder.

 1999 Susan Stroman and John Weidman premiere their propulsive new "dance play" Contact at Lincoln Center Theater's Mitzi Newhouse Theatre.
-The show, which will break new ground as a hybrid theatrical genre, stars Karen Ziemba, Boyd Gaines and newcomer Deborah Yates.
-It will transfer to LCT's Vivian Beaumont Theatre for a Broadway run the following year, winning the 2000 Tony Award for Best Musical.
+The show, which breaks new ground as a hybrid theatrical genre, stars Karen Ziemba, Boyd Gaines, and newcomer Deborah Yates.
+It transfers to LCT's Vivian Beaumont Theatre for a Broadway run the following year, winning the 2000 Tony Award for Best Musical.

 2004 Hildy Parks, 78, the producer, writer, actress and model who collaborated with husband Alexander H. Cohen to produce The Tony Awards for two decades, dies today due to complications from a recent stroke.

-2008 In the first Broadway revival of Robert Bolt’s A Man for All Seasons, three-time Tony Award winner Frank Langella plays the 16th century statesman Sir Thomas More, who stood up to King Henry VIII in his conflicts with the church.
+2008 In the first Broadway revival of Robert Bolt’s A Man for All Seasons, Frank Langella plays the 16th century statesman Sir Thomas More, who stood up to King Henry VIII in his conflicts with the church.
 Doug Hughes directs the production at the Roundabout Theatre Company's American Airlines Theatre.

-2010 Donald Margulies' Tony Award-nominated drama Time Stands Still transfers to the Cort Theatre, following a spring 2010 run at Manhattan Theatre Club.
-Christina Ricci joins original cast members Laura Linney, Brian d'Arcy James and Eric Bogosian.
+2010 Donald Margulies' Tony Award-nominated drama Time Stands Still transfers to the Cort Theatre, following a spring 2010 run at Manhattan Theatre Club's Samuel J. Friedman Theatre.
+Christina Ricci joins original cast members Laura Linney, Brian d'Arcy James, and Eric Bogosian.